Clearing's Chronic Pain Blog

 It’s not always easy to locate the cause of shoulder pain.
 Sometimes the pain is due to a recent injury, while other times it’s a signal of a larger underlying health issue.
 Whatever the cause, it’s best to seek out treatment from professionals.

 At Clearing, you’re in good hands: our medical team consulted with the nation’s leading pain management doctors to bring you opioid-free pain relief.
-Sign up today for a free 30-day trial and your treatment plan may include a prescription compound cream and Personalized Home Exercise Program.
+Find out more today.

 This article is for informational purposes only and does not constitute professional medical advice.
 Always seek the advice of your healthcare professional with any questions or concerns you may have regarding your individual needs and medical conditions.